 Spicy Sichuan Restaurant

 2 Cunningham Street, Chinatown

 Six Po Hot Pot

 They say Mao Zedong had an indomitable thirst for spice.
-Hardly surprising considering he was born in the region of China responsible for the country’s spiciest food.
-Due to its intense heat, Hunan cuisine (also referred to as Xiang cuisine) is often compared to Sichuan food; although it’s less sour and doesn’t cause the same mouth-numbing sensation.
+Hardly surprising considering he was born in Hunan, the spiciest of all China’s provinces.
+Due to its intense heat, Hunan cuisine (also referred to as Xiang cuisine) is often compared to Sichuan food but Sichuan cuisine, despite its reputation, isn’t that spicy.
+Hunan cuisine on the other hand isn’t as sour and doesn’t cause the same mouth-numbing sensation.
 Fermentation, curing, smoked meats and duo la jiao (pickled chilli, vinegar and salt) are widespread.
 Famous dishes include Chairman Mao's red-braised pork and steamed fish heads coated in chilli.

 189 Anzac Parade, Kensington

 China’s western-most province is known for its large population of Uyghurs, an ethnic minority of Islamic faith.
 As you’d imagine from the location, the food here is closer to Central Asian and Middle Eastern cuisines than it is to eastern Chinese traditions.
 Instead of rice, bread and hand-pulled noodles are served, and kebab-style charcoal grilled meats are common.
 One of the more elaborate dishes is dapanji, a usually enormous stew of chicken, potato, capsicum and either flat noodles or naan.